DAY 14 BBMA

 Once you get a little more established, you should definitely create a Facebook Page, Instagram account and maybe even a Snap Chat.
 Makeup Artist Snap Chat accounts do well, you can post snaps of behind the scenes from shoots and show the process of different makeup looks.
 Another way to get products for free is to build up a following on Social Media and get companies to sponsor you in exchange for you sharing about them on your pages.
 INFLUENSTER is a site that connects brands to individuals willing to try and then post reviews of products.
 There are many beauty brands on there, but also many other kinds of brands.
 It's worth a shot.
 The larger your sphere of social influence and the more reviews you do on their site, the higher the chances you will be sent more boxes from them.
 It's totally free!
 The boxes you get don't even cost shipping.
 There are TONS of groups on Facebook for connecting with other makeup artists, brands, models and photographers, & even for getting MUA jobs depending on your location, so you definitely want to search.
 Take the time to be active in these groups, post your learning process.
 Many of these groups are very supportive and active and it will help you build a following on your fan pages.
 Instagram makes excellent use of hashtags.
 Using hashtags for the brands of makeup you're using can get you featured on the brand's Instagram account.
 Using hashtags like #MUA, #promua, #makeupartist #makeupartistry #baldcap, #liquidlatex #liquidlipsticks etc can allow people searching these hashtags to find and follow your account.
 If you want to continue professionally, you will definitely want a standalone website portfolio, but at first you can use social media and even after you have your own website, you still want to use social media to drive traffic back to your website. https://format.com/l/portfolio is a new, very affordable option and they offer a free trial.
 Feel free to join our Facebook Group: https://www.facebook.com/groups/957469114294953/?ref=br_tf&qsefr=1

 Craigslist and Facebook groups are good places to find makeup jobs.
 If you want to work in film, you may eventually want to join a union.
 What union you can join will depend on where you live.
 You have to do a certain amount of non union work and then you also have to pay dues once you qualify.
 If you want to do fashion makeup, see if you can assist an established artist working on a local fashion show or see if you can get on for trade work to get the chance to show your stuff.
 If you want to learn FX makeup, you can get an internship with an FX studio or go get a job at a haunted house.
 Many haunted houses don't pay the most at first, but it's paid and excellent experience.
 Both haunted houses and fashion shows can be very fast paced and you will have to learn to work on a large number of people doing intricate looks very quickly.
 If you want to do makeup for weddings, offer your services to friends & family and have them refer people to you. http://www.filmagon.com is another site you can use to try and find jobs in films.
+As well as http://mandy.com, both require a subscription to get full use of the site and can be more useful if you live in major filming areas like Los Angeles, Atlanta, New Orleans or NYC.
 As we talked about in the beginning, there are endless ways to make money as a makeup artist these days.
 Beautylish is sort of a social network surrounding makeup.
 You can make a profile and post content, videos, write reviews, save your favorite products and connect with other makeup lovers.
 This is a good guid on pricing your makeup services: http://www.glossible.com/beauty-business-blog/how-to-set-your-makeup-rates It's on Glossible, which is a blog for and by professional makeup artists.
 There's a lot of good information on there, but I wouldn't take too much stock in any of the articles talking down on certain types of makeup artists.
 There really is enough room for everybody and that kind of negativity doesn't help anyone.
 Still, it's a great site, with a ton of useful articles.

 If you have the opportunity, attending IMATS & The Makeup Show are great ways to network with brands and other artists and there are usually workshops and classes at these conventions teaching the latest techniques.
 Brands exhibiting at these shows also usually offer discounts on their products at these events to attendees.
 You have to apply for a Pro or Student Makeup Card to attend Imats and The Makeup Show also requires some sort of industry credentials.